Doctoral Programme in the Built Environment

 - a curriculum vitae

-Cambridge Language Certificate (Proficiency CPE or Advanced CAE) (grade "C" or higher)
+- Cambridge Language Certificate (Proficiency CPE or Advanced CAE) (min. score C)

 Tampere University of Technology